KerryL/LibPlot2D/README.md

 DataPlotter
 ===========

-2D Data Plotting application
+Data Plotter is a lightweight 2D data plotting and analysis application.
+It is licsensed under the GPLv2 license.
+See [the wiki](http://github.com/KerryL/DataPlotter/wiki/Home) for more information.

-DataPlotter is built upon wxWidgets 2.8, OpenGL, and FTGL 2.1 (which requires freetype2).
-It has been tested under MSW and GTK.
+DataPlotter is built upon wxWidgets, OpenGL, and FTGL (which is built on freetype2).
+It compiles and runs under both MSW and GTK.

 DataPlotter was created as a simple and fast means for visualizing data.
 Simply drag-and-drop a file containing delimited numerical data, choose which columns to draw, and look at your data.